bmlt-enabled/yap/README.md

 Some additional details on this:

-- If you specify only one day of a volunteer shift, it will be assumed re-occuring
 - You can visualize the shift schedule by going to http://example.com/yap/schedule.html and selecting from the dropdown.

 ## Contribute